-Tacrolimus is a medicine that lowers the body’s natural immunity.
-The immune system is thought to be involved in a disorder which causes the kidneys to leak protein into the urine (Nephrotic Syndrome).
+Tacrolimus (brand name: Prograf) is a medicine that lowers the body’s natural immunity.
+The immune system response is thought to be involved in Nephrotic Syndrome.
 It is widely used to prevent rejection of transplanted organs, such as the kidney, heart, and liver.

-If you are experiencing too many relapses of Nephrotic Syndrome, your doctor may prescribe Tacrolimus.
-Tacrolimus has shown to increase chances of remission in both steroid dependent and steroid resistant forms of Nephrotic Syndrome although it may take several weeks for Tacrolimus to make a difference in your condition.
+If you are experiencing too many relapses of Nephrotic Syndrome, your doctor may prescribe tacrolimus.
+Tacrolimus has shown to increase chances of remission in both steroid-dependent and steroid-resistant forms of Nephrotic Syndrome, although it may take several weeks for it to make a difference in your condition.

 If the liquid form is taken you should measure the correct amount using an oral syringe or medicine spoon.
 (You can get these from your local pharmacy).
 Do not use a kitchen teaspoon because you will not be able to measure the correct amount.